 The goal of AI has been to build complete intelligent agents, yet the field has been fragmented into a collection of problem-specific areas of study.
 We will first spend a few weeks in lecture covering a new approach to integrating existing AI subfields into a single agent architecture, and remainder of the semester on self-directed, semester-long research projects.

 Grading will be based on a mid-semester project proposal, and a substantial open-ended final project.
 The projects will be multi-disciplinary in nature but students will have the opportunity to work in small groups, so they need not necessarily have expertise in the relevant areas.
-Graduate students welcome; undergraduates need instructor permission to enroll.
+All students need special permission to enroll; advanced undergraduate students welcome.

-The previous incarnation of this course was a reading seminar; the old website and reading lists are here.
+The 2018 incarnation of this course was a reading seminar; the old website and reading lists are here.

 Your project will be a substantial creative and original piece of work.
 I expect you to design and implement theory and experiments studying some algorithm or model that is aligned with the course content - i.e., a model that integrates at least two aspects of AI research in an interesting way.